AuthMe/AuthMeReloaded/docs/config.md

         forceLoginAfterRegister: false
     # Force these commands after /login, without any '/', use %p to replace with player name
     forceCommands: []
     # Force these commands after /login as service console, without any '/'.
-Use %p to replace with player name
+    # Use %p to replace with player name
     forceCommandsAsConsole: []
     # Force these commands after /register, without any '/', use %p to replace with player name
     forceRegisterCommands: []
     # Force these commands after /register as a server console, without any '/'.
-Use %p to replace with player name
+    # Use %p to replace with player name
     forceRegisterCommandsAsConsole: []
     # Enable to display the welcome message (welcome.txt) after a login
     # You can use colors in this welcome.txt + some replaced strings:
-    # {PLAYER}: player name, {ONLINE}: display number of online players, {MAXPLAYERS}: display server slots,
+    # {PLAYER}: player name, {ONLINE}: display number of online players,
-    # {IP}: player ip, {LOGINS}: number of players logged, {WORLD}: player current world, {SERVER}: server name
+    # {MAXPLAYERS}: display server slots, {IP}: player ip, {LOGINS}: number of players logged,
+    # {WORLD}: player current world, {SERVER}: server name
     # {VERSION}: get current bukkit version, {COUNTRY}: player country
     useWelcomeMessage: true
-    # Do we need to broadcast the welcome message to all server or only to the player? set true for server or false for player
+    # Broadcast the welcome message to the server or only to the player?
+    # set true for server or false for player
     broadcastWelcomeMessage: false
     # Should we delay the join message and display it once the player has logged in?
     delayJoinMessage: false